-To Play a Clip or Sample Pad With Keys:
+To Play a Sample, Clip or Granular Mode Pad With the Traditional Keyboard:

 - 1. Push PADS to view the sample bank. - 2.
 Touch a pad or turn a knob to select the desired pad.
 The pad will be pink when selected. - 3.
-Push KEYS to view the Keys screen.
-Touch the keys on the screen to play notes. - 4.
+Push KEYS once to display the Traditional Keyboard screen.
+Touch the keys on the screen to play notes.
+You can slide your finger across the screen to play adjacent notes. - 4.
 Touch the arrow buttons at the top of the screen or turn a knob to scroll left or right one note or one octave.
 The current octave label is displayed on each C note.